sheron184/sheron184/README.md

-# I am a self-taught full stack <br> web developer.
+# I am a self-taught full stack developer.

 I have a huge Passione for programming and technologies.
 My primary skills so far,